top of page

 Complaints and Code Violations

-The Zoning Office also handles neighborhood complaints and code violations such as junk/abandoned vehicles, tall grass/weeds, dilapidated structures, junk/rubbish on-premises, sidewalks, number of dogs, and similar issues:
+The Residential Property Committee addresses neighborhood complaints and code violations such as junk/abandoned vehicles, tall grass/weeds, dilapidated structures, junk/rubbish on-premises, sidewalks, number of dogs, and similar issues:

 Ordinance No. 751 - Sidewalk Construction Policies